 When I first came to Koreatown, I thought it was very old fashioned, however, after living here for a couple of years, many changes occurred to this town.
-Koreatown was developed by first generation Korean American immigrants that must have been through so many hardships and struggles to pave the way for future generations.
-Sometimes I feel the energy embedded in places around Koreatown.
+Koreatown was developed by first-generation Korean American immigrants that must have been through so many hardships and struggles to pave the way for future generations.
+Sometimes I feel their energy embedded in places around Koreatown.

 Koreatown is like a place you would never see in Korea.
 When I first came, it was not city-like.
 I thought Koreatown would be luxurious, consisting of large buildings, but it was a lot different than I expected.
 It was really awkward at first and I had a hard time adjusting to it.

 Many young adults and youth are coming to Koreatown now.
-There have been various reconstructions around the city and there are a lot of taller buildings than usual.
+There have been various reconstructions around the city and there are more tall buildings than usual.
 However, I still think the country and city side of Koreatown coexists.